Hampshire Hikes & Historical Sites

 To reach the hotel...

-By car from the South: Take the M1 to junction 26 and follow the A610 towards Ripley.
-Follow the A610 until you reach the A6.
-Follow the A6 until you reach New Bath Road on the left.
-Follow the New Bath Road, the hotel is on the right.
+By car from the South: Take the M1 to junction 26 and follow the A610 towards Ripley and Ambergate, where the A610 ends.
+Turn right and follow the A6 until you pass a sign for the start of Matlock Bath.
+Almost immediately turn left into New Bath Road where the hotel is easily visible.

-By car from the North: Take the M1 to junction 28 and follow the A38 towards Derby.
+By car from the North: Take the M1 to junction 28 and follow the A38 towards Derby for 3 miles.
 Follow signs to Matlock via the A615.
-At the roundabout in Matlock turn left and follow the A6 through Matlock Bath to Cromford.
-Follow the A6 until you reach New Bath Road on the left.
-Follow the New Bath Road, the hotel is on the right.
+At the roundabout in Matlock turn left and follow the A6 for approximately 2 miles through Matlock Bath until the speed limit changes to 40mph.
+Very soon turn right into New Bath Road where the hotel is easily visible on the right.

 By rail: The nearest train station to the hotel is at Cromford or Matlock Bath.
 Trains are available on the Derby to Matlock line, however there are limited services on Sundays so please check before you travel.
 The hotel is a 15 minute walk from Matlock Bath train station and 25 minute walk from Cromford train station.
 If you require a taxi we advise you to pre-book as there is no telephone at either station.
 (Matlock Taxis 01629 584195 or Maz Taxis 07598 161151).